10-Day Portugal Trip (Part 2/5) – Sintra and Cascais Day Trip

 Castle of Moors

-The Castle of Moors is a medieval castle, built in the 8th & 9th centuries, nestling at the hilltop of Sintra.
+The first stop for circuit bus #434 is the Castle of Moors.
+The medieval castle was built in the 8th & 9th centuries, nestling at the hilltop of Sintra.
 It once served as an important strategic point during the Reconquista and was taken by Christian forces after the fall of Lisbon in 1147.
-The sight you see is the remaining ruins of the castle.
+The sight you see today is the remaining ruins of the castle.

-There is a forest pathway to the entrance, where the circuit bus makes its first stop from the station.
-It’s a nice little walk shrouded in lush greenery and great views along the way.
+There is a forest pathway to the entrance, and it’s a nice little walk that’s shrouded in lush greenery and great views along the way.
 Once you reach the castle, climbing up the higher towers would offer you a panoramic view of the whole coastline.

 Pena Palace

 The next stop along the circuit bus route is the Pena Palace.
-Although you might want to take a short walk there from the Castle of Moors instead because your circuit bus ticket only allows 2 rides and you have to save that 2nd ride for heading back into Sintra town centre after the sights!
+Although you might want to take a short walk there from the Castle of Moors instead, because your circuit bus ticket only allows two rides, and I recommend you save that second ride for heading back into Sintra town centre after the sights.

-I have visited the Pena Palace from my last trip as well and the two had been different experiences.
-My first time was clinging to the last of summery weather where the sun was shining brilliantly.
-The colours were distinctively vibrant both on the naked eye and on photos then.
-This time around, it was April and we were faced with foggy weather, which dulled down the colours.
+I have visited the Pena Palace twice, and it has been two different experiences.
+My first time was clinging to the last of the summery weather, where the sun was shining brilliantly.
+The colours were distinctively vibrant both to the naked eye and on photos then.
+Another time around, it was April and we were faced with foggy weather, which dulled down the colours a lot.
+My point is that the timing of the visit makes a difference.

 Brace for quite an uphill hike from the entrance to the actual palace, which is going to be quite a bit of a workout!
 Once there, you’d be greeted with colourful and romantic architecture.
 We didn’t pay any extras for visiting the staterooms.
 The Park ticket we got allows us to explore the palace grounds and terraces, which are quite sufficient in my opinion.